beala/xkcd-password/README.md

     xkpa -c 5
     1. excite-incriminating-wronged-veto
     2. ordinariest-reverberation-remain-subsidy
-    3. noisiness-faraway-countrysides-straightens
+    3. noisiness-faraway-country-sides-straightens
     4. hardening-bribes-children-helpings
-    5. calmest-outs-audition-cleaned
+    5. calmes-touts-audition-cleaned

 This is useful if someone is looking over your shoulder.
-Generate 20 passwords, and pick one.
-Each password is numbered, because your choice should be decided before the passwords are generated (if you generate 20 passwords, decided on a number between 1 and 20 beforehand).
+By generating multiple passwords, someone looking over your shoulder will not know which is your real password.
+Each password is numbered, because your choice should be decided *before the passwords are generated* (if you generate 20 passwords, decided on a number between 1 and 20 beforehand).
 This prevents the urge to cherry pick passwords and decrease entropy.

 ## Cherry Picking Passwords

 If the generated passwords contain too many esoteric words, *resist the urge to cherry pick passwords with easier to remember words.* This will decrease the entropy of the password in an unpredictable way.
 The proper way to generate passwords with more familiar words is to use the `-l` option to limit the length of each word.
 Although this will also decrease entropy, it will be done in such a way that the `-i` flag will still be able to calculate the entropy of the password.
 When using the `-l` flag, be sure to use it in conjunction with `-i` to ensure the entropy of the password is suitable for your needs.

-So, use `xkpa -i -l NUM` until you've found a setting for the entropy you want. *Then generate one password and use it.* Don't keep generating a password until you've found one you "like."
+So, use `xkpa -i -l NUM` until you've found a setting with the desired entropy. *Then generate one password and use it.* Don't keep generating a password until you've found one you "like."

+Do not use the `-c` flag to generate several passwords at once, and cherry pick.
+This option is meant for use in public places where someone may be looking over your shoulder.
+The proper way to use this option is to think of a number between 1 and 100, and then generate 100 passwords with `xkpa -c 100`.
+Then choose the password which cooresponds to the number you've already picked.
+This way, you're not cherry picking, and if someone glances over your shoulder, they won't know which of the 100 passwords is your real password.

+##Config File

+There is no config file.
+Set default arguments by adding an alias to your `~/.bashrc`:

+    alias pgen="xkpa -nil 5 5"

 ##Dictionary File##
 The dictionary file bundled with the script is from the `wamerican-small` package off Ubuntu.
 It strikes a nice balance between entropy and not having too many esoteric words.
 See README\_DICT.txt for the associated licenses and credits.